yalindem/ros2-robot-control/README.md

 P(A n B) = P(A|B) * P(B)  P(B n A) = P(B|A) * P(A)
 P(A n B) = P(B n A)
 P(A|B) * P(B) = P(B|A) * P(A)

 Bayes rule: P(A|B) = (P(B|A) * P(A)) / P(B)

-P(A|B): Posterior probability, represents the updated probability of the event A given that we observed the occurence of a new event
+P(A|B): Posterior probability, represents the updated probability of the event A given that we observed the occurence of a new event.
-P(A):
+P(A): prior probability: represents the initial probability we estimated for the event A.
+P(B): marginal probability: represents the overall probability of observing the event B at all P(B|A): likelihood and indicated the probability of the event B assuming that the event A occurred.